 - Editor in Chief of the Defense Research Institute's "Defending Intellectual Property Claims – 2006," published in October 2006, and is a co-author of one of its articles: "The Defense of Intellectual Property Misuse after Illinois Tool Works v.
 Independent Ink."

-- Author of "Defenses to Assertions of Joint Patent Infringement," a chapter in "Defending IP Claims, Vol. II," also published by the Defense Research Institute, in 2007.
+- Author of Chapter, "Defenses to Assertions of Joint Patent Infringement," in "Defending IP Claims, Vol. II," also published by the Defense Research Institute, 2007

-- Co-author of Chapters 4 and 10, "Choice-of-Law Issues Regarding Coverage," and "Declaratory Judgment Actions," respectively, in "llinois Insurance Law," published in March 2009 by the Illinois Institute for Continuing Legal Education (IICLE).
+- Co-author of Chapters 4 and 10, "Choice-of-Law Issues Regarding Coverage," and "Declaratory Judgment Actions," respectively, in "llinois Insurance Law," published by the Illinois Institute for Continuing Legal Education (IICLE), March 2009

 His other publications include: